-XXL and Grande boards. longer boards, wider boards, random length boards all effect the look and size of a room.
+XXL and Grande boards. longer boards, wider boards, random length boards all affect the look and size of a room.
 So do colour and light in a space.
 Here are some tips to make the most of your space using a few illusions.

 The size of your room

 Big rooms.
-In big rooms you can normally get away with either narrow or wide wood floor boards, but ironically, while wide boards will make a small room look bigger, they can also make a big room seem smaller.
+In big rooms, you can normally get away with either narrow or wide wood floorboards, but ironically, while wide boards will make a small room look bigger, they can also make a big room seem smaller.
 In big rooms, where you want the room to seem more proportioned, it is a clever trick to mix wide and narrow boards to create an illusion of bringing in the walls.
 For example, if your room is rectangular, you could create a rectangle of either wide or narrow boards in the middle of your room where the sides run parallel to the walls.
 Thereafter, you could place a border of the opposite type of board around the outside.
-That’s to say, if you’ve created a central rectangle with narrow boards, you could create the border with the wide boards, or vice versa.
+That’s to say, if you’ve created a central rectangle with narrow boards, you could create the border with the wide boards or vice versa.
 Cutting your room up in this way will cleverly reduce the impression of volume and add interest to your décor at the same time.

 Narrow rooms.
 A clever way to make narrow rooms seem wider is to use wide boards that are laid perpendicular (at right angles) to the long side of your room.
 The effect of this will be that your room will seem immediately wider.

 Long rooms.
-In the same way that wide boards laid perpendicular to the long side of narrow rooms will make the room look wider, wide boards laid perpendicular to the long side of long rooms will make them look shorter.
+In the same way, that wide boards laid perpendicular to the long side of narrow rooms will make the room look wider, wide boards laid perpendicular to the long side of long rooms will make them look shorter.

-While all of these effects are only visual rather than actual, the right choice of board can make a huge difference to the look of both your décor and your room size or dimension.
+While all of these effects are only visual rather than actual, the right choice of the board can make a huge difference to the look of both your décor and your room size or dimension.
 All of that said, with the immense choice of boards that are available today, making the right choice for your project can seem overwhelming.

 We are manufacturers and distributors and do not sell directly to the public.
 Our products are available from all leading specialist flooring retailers.